Miercurea Sibiului: Geography

 The town is situated on a main Romanian road link: the DN1 road between Sibiu and Sebeș, E68/E81 European routes.
-Miercurea Sibiului is also situated on the Căile Ferate Române Line 200, which runs from Brașov to Curtici.
+Miercurea Sibiului is also situated on the national railroad (Căile Ferate Române) Line 200, which runs from Brașov to Curtici.

+Apoldu de Sus

+Apoldu de Sus village is administered by the town of Miercurea Sibiului.
+It had a population of 1290 at the 2021 census.

 History

-The area was inhabited in ancient times by the Dacians; ox-headed Dacian bracelets from the Iron Age have been found in Apoldu de Sus village.

-Since the 12th or 13th century the town was inhabited by Transylvanian Saxons and from 1355 it became one of the original seven seats of Saxondom from the Sibiu area.
+The town was established in the 12th or 13th century by Transylvanian Saxons and from 1355 it became one of the original seven seats of the Saxon Sibiu county.